djpurpose/autoArmory/readme.md

  ![](readmeImages/Armory1.PNG)

 5. Make sure your GRift gear is in Armory 2 and Impale is on the right mouse button.
-Make sue no items are missing.
+Make sure no items are missing.

  ![](readmeImages/Armory2.PNG)

 6. Setup your Master Profile.
 Like shown.
 The purpose of these settings is to make sure there is no possible way to lose gems when changing gear.
-Vendor limit: 24 Items and a picket that doesnt sell gems.
+Vendor limit: 24 Items and a picket that doesn't sell gems.

- **To test:** this put a legendary gem and a flawless royal gem you don't care about in your inventory and run some rifts.
+  **To test:** Put a legendary gem and a flawless royal gem you don't care about in your inventory and run some rifts.
 If the bot correctly puts the gems in your stash then you should be good to go.

- **NOTE:** In over a week of testing I never had an issue losing anything but this is at your own risk.
+  **NOTE:** In over a week of testing I never had an issue losing anything.
 The script only changes armory and restarts the bot.
+As long as your bot settings are correct you shouldn't have any trouble.

  ![](readmeImages/MasterProfile.PNG)